Sleepy Hollow (TV series)

 Sleepy Hollow is an American supernatural drama television series that aired on Fox from September 16, 2013, to March 31, 2017.
 The series is loosely based on the 1820 short story "The Legend of Sleepy Hollow", by Washington Irving, with added concepts from "Rip Van Winkle", also by Irving.
 The first three seasons are set in a fictionalized version of Sleepy Hollow, New York, which portrays the town as much larger than it actually is.
 For the fourth and final season, the setting moved to Washington, D.C.

 In October 2013, Sleepy Hollow was renewed for a second season with 13 episodes.
 The season was extended to 18 episodes in May 2014.
 Early in March 2015, after the second season, Sleepy Hollow showrunner Mark Goffman left the series.
 On March 18, 2015, Fox renewed Sleepy Hollow for an 18-episode third season, with a new showrunner, Clifton Campbell, taking over.

 On May 13, 2016, Fox renewed the show for a fourth season, which premiered on January 6, 2017.
 Albert Kim, previously an executive producer on the series, was named co-showrunner for the fourth season.
-Sleepy Hollow was officially cancelled on May 9, 2017.
+On May 9, 2017, the show was canceled after four seasons.

 Summary

-In 1781, Ichabod Crane works for George Washington as a double agent.
-Crane beheads a Horseman, who does not die.
-In desperation, Crane kills him with a mutually fatal blow.
+In 1781, Ichabod Crane shot a Horseman between his left shoulder and his chest, which seems not to affect him.
+He does not die.
+The horseman, wearing an iron mask, brandishes his axe and severely wounds Ichabod in the chest.
+In desperation, Crane beheads him.
+Both fall, dead, side by side.

 Crane next awakens in 2013 Sleepy Hollow, with Washington's Bible to guide him.
 He meets Sheriff's Lt.
-Abigail Mills and learns that the Horseman has also returned.
+Abigail Mills (Abbie) and learns that the Horseman has also returned.
 Crane learns that he and Abbie are the two Witnesses of Revelation, and the Horseman is Death.
 Should he regain his severed head, his master, Moloch, would be released from Purgatory and the End of Days would occur.
-Crane also learns that his wife, Katrina, was a witch, banished to Purgatory for saving him.
+Crane also learns that his wife, Katrina, a witch, was banished to Purgatory for saving him.
 His blunder has linked his life with the Horseman's.
 Fighting off Moloch's army of demons, Crane discovers that the Horseman of War is his own son, Jeremy Crane/Henry Parish, who loathes Crane and Katrina for abandoning him.
 Crane also learns that "Headless" is actually his former friend, Abraham Von Brunt.

 Crane and Abbie manage to defeat Moloch, but at the cost of releasing everything trapped in Purgatory, including demons looking for a replacement for Moloch.
 Henry convinces Katrina to side with him and awaken the descendants of their coven, but both are killed by Crane, who is filled with regret and remorse.